Last Updated on October 7, 2022 by Wandering our World

 For a very local experience, the quaint fishing village of Anse La Raye is for you.
 Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more – all with drinks flowing and music playing!

-Jamaica vs St Lucia: Which should you choose?
+Jamaica vs St Lucia: Which Is The Better Choice?

 If you’re looking for a vacation with decent beaches, a quiet atmosphere, but one that encompasses a bit of adventure too, then St Lucia with its lush scenery and wild landscape would be perfect.
-However the island can be expensive and a little difficult to move around.
+However the island can be expensive and the roads can be a little difficult to navigate.